isu-digital/stem-journey-isu/_profiles/drikuma.md

 In sharing her story and insights, Dr. Ikuma inspires us to embrace diversity and inclusivity in all facets of life.
 Her journey serves as a beacon of hope and empowerment for aspiring academics, demonstrating the transformative power of embracing diverse perspectives and voices in the pursuit of knowledge and progress.

-{% include feature/image.html objectid="/assets/img/Headshot_ikuma_Kaoru.jpeg" alt="Professor Ikuma" caption="Dr. Tracy Heath" link="http://127.0.0.1:4000/transcripts/heath_tracy.html" width="50" %}
+{% include feature/image.html objectid="/assets/img/Headshot_ikuma_Kaoru.jpg" alt="Professor Ikuma" caption="Dr. Ikuma" link="https://isu-digital.github.io/stem-journey-isu/transcripts/drikuma.html" width="50" %}

 Education